It's a great time of year to prioritize literacy. Here are some ways you can help as a parent.

-Besides being lots of fun, fantasy and dress up have important cognitive and emotional benefits for our kiddos, and deserve your full encouragement!
+Besides being lots of fun, imaginary play and dress up have important cognitive and emotional benefits for our kiddos.
+They deserve not only your full support, but engagement as well!

 Self-explanation, otherwise know as re-explaining a concept in your own words, is a powerful way to deepen understanding and comprehension, in school work, and beyond.